warren-bank/ethereumjs-tx-sign/README.md

     * type: String
     * format: hex-encoded (without '0x' prefix)
   * address
-    * description: "from" address, seen by network as the sender of this signed transaction
+    * description: "from" address &hellip; seen by network as the sender of this signed transaction
     * type: String
     * format: hex-encoded (without '0x' prefix)